ethercats/degeneratefarm/README.md

 **Step 4**

 When a pig is minted, a transfer event is fired.
-Our nodejs backend is subscribed with Alchemy Web3.js to listen for these events.
+Our nodejs backend is subscribed with AlchemyWeb3.js to listen for these events.
 When one occurs, the backend creates an HTML file that has the token ID as the filename.
 Every HTML file is exactly the same no matter which pig.
 The HTML file that is created is literally the NFT.
 NFTs are just token IDs that have pointers to metadata, and this is no different.

 **Step 5**

 Now things get spicy.
-In the EtherCats Founders Series, there were 9 cats (1 image each), with 500 combinations for each cat coming from a 1 to 100 rating, and a 1x, 2x, 3x, 5x, or 8x.
+In the EtherCats Founders Series, there were 9 cats (1 image each), with 500 combinations for each cat coming from a 1 to 100 rating, and a 1x, 2x, 3x, 5x, or 8x multiplier.
 While it was a 1 in 1 million chance to pull a 100 rated cat with an 8x multiplier, there remained only 4,500 possible JSON metadata files that could be minted.
 This allowed for the metadata to be enumerated before the contract was even deployed, and allowed for instant gratification see your mint appear after on OpenSea.
 However, even with this small number of 4,500, we were near the limit of files in an IPFS directory.

 To expand things to have billions of possible images, like we have in DegenerateFarm, meant that even if we could enumerate all of the lightweight metadata files, there aren't enough computers on Earth to render or store all of the possible image permutations.
 The solution to the metadata component is nearly the same as enumerating all possibilities, but instead of outputting all possibilities, we use a metadata API that only spits out the relevant metadata when asked.
 DegenerateFarm is using the very reliable AWS Lambda for serving metadata until minting is completed.
 After we know the token IDs of all 1024 pigs, then it is trivial to enumerate the output, and we can move this precious metadata permanently to IPFS.